dotnet/csharpstandard/standard/expressions.md

 ### 12.21.1 General

 All but one of the assignment operators assigns a new value to a variable, a property, an event, or an indexer element.
-The exception, `= ref`, assigns a variable reference (§9.5) to a reference variable (§9.7?).
+The exception, `= ref`, assigns a variable reference (§9.5) to a reference variable (§ref-span-safety).

 ```ANTLR
 assignment